Filing Form I-942 for a Fee Reduction

 Contact an Immigration Attorney Today

-If you are applying for citizenship in the United States and need financial assistance with required forms or help navigating all the required forms, you can benefit from the support of an experienced immigration attorney.
+If you are applying for citizenship in the United States and need financial assistance with required forms or help navigating all the required forms, you can benefit from the support of an experienced naturalization lawyer.
 The legal team at Scott D. Pollock & Associates, P.C. are here to answer questions you may have regarding your eligibility for citizenship.
 Contact us today at 312.444.1940 or fill out our online contact form.

 We're looking forward to hearing from you!